-One of the most widely cherished festivals of Bangkok, Chinese New Year attracts massive crowds on streets with dragon dances and firecrackers.
+One of Bangkok's most widely cherished festivals, Chinese New Year attracts massive crowds on the streets with dragon dances and firecrackers.
 Several shopping outlets offer festival discounts during the Chinese New Year.
 The Chinese New Year is an excellent time for travel and exclusive visits.

 Venue: Yaowaraj (Chinatown)